 The MouseKeyDo System is a series of lessons that teach you new ways to use the keyboard and mouse, both on a desktop computer and on a laptop.
+The online program includes 2 added lessons on handheld use.
 Combining these techniques will help you work far more productively, and with far less pain.
 It was developed by Norman J. Kahan, M.D., a physical medicine and rehabilitation specialist practicing in Cupertino, California - the heart of computer-centric Silicon Valley.
 Dr. Kahan based the System on the way the body naturally moves, drawing from clinical practice, scientific research, and a close study of computer and piano technique.
 Users feel better fast, return to work quickly, and avoid re-injuring themselves in the future.

 4. How long will it take to learn the MouseKeyDo System and see results?
 Is it hard to learn?

-Expect to spend a total of three to six hours to learn every aspect of the program: setting up your workspace, sitting, using the keyboard, using the mouse, and using a laptop.
+Expect to spend a total of three to six hours to learn every aspect of the program: setting up your workspace, sitting, using the keyboard, using the mouse, a handheld device, and using a laptop.
 If you choose to cover only some aspects of the program, it will take less time.
-You can use the CD-ROM to learn at your own pace at home, at work, or at a physical therapy clinic - whatever is most convenient for you.
-If you have severe symptoms, you may also require a disciplined clinical and functional training program supervised by a licensed therapist qualified to provide MouseKeyDo training.
-Find a MouseKeyDo provider.
+You can use the CD-ROM or the online program to learn at your own pace at home, at work, or at a physical therapy clinic - whatever is most convenient for you.
+If you have severe symptoms, you may also require a disciplined clinical and functional training program supervised by a licensed therapist.

 The MouseKeyDo System may seem difficult at first, because it's so different from the typing and mousing techniques you're used to.
 Remember, you're learning an entirely new set of skills!
 Patience now will pay off in the long run.
 Once you've learned the exercises, practicing for just 20 minutes a day will help you get back to your previous level of productivity in a month or two.